FOUNDATION Fieldbus vs HART network communication protocol comparison

-In multidrop installations, HART protocol is rare in the field.
-While you can have up to 15 devices installed in parallel, with multidrop you don’t have the variation of 4-20mA or the current fixed at 4 mA.
-You only have the HART information.
+In multidrop installations, HART communication protocols are rare in the field.
+While we can have up to 15 devices installed in parallel, with multidrop we don’t have the variation of 4-20mA or the current fixed at 4 mA.
+We only have the HART information.

-You’ll also find two standard setups for HART.
+We’ll also find two standard setups for HART.
 The first uses a HART card in the programmable logic controller (PLC) or distributed control system (DCS).
-Keep in mind that this doesn’t mean that the HART does the loop process control.
+We need to keep in mind that this doesn’t mean that the HART does the loop process control.
 It only uses the intelligent device management (IDM) in a plant asset management (PAM) system.

 The second setup reads the current value and has a multiplexer among the field devices and the PLC, to catch all the HART data and send it to the system.
 This is typical because it makes the current loop a robust and straightforward installation.

-One last option is setting a HART over other digital protocol; you can have HART over PROFIBUS or HART over EtherNet/IP.
-This way, you have HART field devices and an input/output in the field sending data to the system digitally.
-You can save money with this setup because the protocol needs fewer cables than a traditional current loop installation.
+One last option is setting a HART over other digital protocol; we can have HART over PROFIBUS or HART over EtherNet/IP.
+This way, we have HART field devices and an input/output in the field sending data to the system digitally.
+We can save money with this setup because the protocol needs fewer cables than a traditional current loop installation.

-The FOUNDATION Fieldbus (FF) is the most common digital protocol in major oil and gas companies around the world.
+The FOUNDATION Fieldbus (FF) is the most common digital communication protocol in major oil and gas companies around the world.
 It differs from HART in that it provides digital access to the analog signal, and companies usually use it only for IDM.
-The FF offers many advantages over a traditional installation, giving the same smart device management with digital closed-loop control.
+The FOUNDATION Fieldbus offers many advantages over a traditional installation, giving the same smart device management with digital closed-loop control.
 The traditional system typically uses the 4-20 mA to do the loop control instead of a HART.
-With the FF, the system uses the protocol for the control and the IDM.
+With the FOUNDATION Fieldbus, the system uses the protocol for the control and the IDM.

-Furthermore, the FF comes in High-Speed Ethernet (HSE) and H1.
+Furthermore, FOUNDATION Fieldbus comes in High-Speed Ethernet (HSE) and H1.
 In the HSE version, you have ten megabits per second to integrate high-speed controllers, subsystems, servers, and workstations.
-The H1 link has 31.25 kilobits per second to connect field devices as sensors, actuators, and input/output.
-Unlike 4-20 mA and HART, the FF allows multiple variables from each device.
+The H1 link has 31.25 kilobits per second to connect field devices as 2sensors, actuators, and input/output.
+Unlike 4-20 mA and HART, FOUNDATION Fieldbus allows multiple variables from each device.
 The H1 also allows many devices to connect to a single wire pair, reducing the cost of installation.

-The FF HSE is the same protocol that you have in the field, but with its high velocity, you can have field devices in the network as well as controllers, subsystems, data servers, workstations, and more.
-You can also set up redundant systems and equipment for backups.
+The FOUNDATION Fieldbus HSE is the same protocol that we have in the field, but with its high velocity, we can have field devices in the network as well as controllers, subsystems, data servers, workstations, and more.
+We can also set up redundant systems and equipment for backups.

 Conclusion: FOUNDATION Fieldbus or HART?

-If your plant has a new project, you should consider a digital protocol.
-In that case, an FF solution will provide more benefits than a traditional setup.
-On the other hand, if your company already has 4-20 mA, you can switch all your networks to FF or install wirelessHART to have easy and secure remote access.
-In either case, digital communication like FF will probably serve you best.
+If our plant has a new project, we should consider a digital protocol.
+In that case, FOUNDATION Fieldbus will provide more benefits than a traditional setup.
+On the other hand, if the company already has 4-20 mA, we can switch all your networks to FOUNDATION Fieldbus or install WirelessHART to have easy and secure remote access.
+In either case, digital communication like FOUNDATION Fieldbus will probably serve you best.